offen/analyticstxt/draft-offen-analyticstxt.md

 ##### opt-out

 Users can opt out of collection of usage data using a dedicated feature tailored towards the user audience.
+This value is only applicable in case no data at all is collected after having opted out.

 ##### none